DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/mybook.md

 *Information Technologies and Indigenous Communities*, Canberra: AIATSIS Research Publications, 2013, pp. 27-52.

-J. Finlayson, and A.J.
+Finlayson, J., and A.J.
 Auld.
 ‘Shoe or Stew?: Balancing Wants and Needs in Indigenous Households: A Study of Appropriate Income Support Payments and Policies for Families’, *CAEPR Discussion Paper No. 182*, Canberra:
 ANU Centre for Aboriginal Economic Policy Research, 1999.